wasabigeek/blog/content/blog/coupling-and-cohesion-is-a-tradeoff/index.md

 In daily work, a dev working on Service A would have been able to make modifications without touching other services.
 From that perspective, the services were loosely coupled.

-However, to extract out the "Algorithm", all the services would need to be modified i.e. from this perspective, they are coupled.
+However, to extract out "the algorithm", all the services would need to be modified i.e. from this perspective, they are coupled.

 What I took away from this:
 - not all coupling is discernible from the code - observe what needs to be modified to satisfy new changes or requirements.